attineos/atti-components/CONTRIBUTING.md

 ### Properties

-As the purpose of this project is to be able to use the same component with the same properties for both native and web project, our components should accept properties of both versions.
+As the purpose of this project is to be able to use the same component with the same properties for both native and web project, our components should accept properties from both versions.
 The facade folder of the component is then used to dispatch / use correctly those properties.

 Of course, some properties may be used in only one version.
-This is why we should for each property indicate its compatibility in its description by the following:
+This is why we should, for each property, indicate its compatibility in its description by the following:

 // TODO